Manually Integrate Jamf Pro with Intune for compliance

 - From the Sovereign Cloud pop-up menu, select the location of your Sovereign Cloud from Microsoft.

-- Select Open administrator consent URL and follow the onscreen instructions to allow the Jamf Native macOS Connector app to be added to your Azure AD tenant.
+- Select Open administrator consent URL and follow the onscreen instructions to allow the Jamf Native macOS Connector app to be added to your Microsoft Entra tenant.

-- Add the Azure AD Tenant Name from Microsoft Azure.
+- Add the Microsoft Entra tenant Name from Microsoft Azure.

 - Add the Application ID and Client Secret (previously called Application Key) for the Jamf Pro application from Microsoft Azure.